 Hydrogen Fuel Cells vs Hydrogen Combustion Engines

-Investment in hydrogen vehicle technology is increasing across the globe - both in the form of hydrogen combustion, and hydrogen fuel cell vehicles.
+Investment and research in hydrogen-powered vehicles is increasing across the globe - both in the form of hydrogen combustion engines, and hydrogen fuel cell (HFC) vehicles.

 HFC vs H2-ICE - What’s the difference?